microservices-march/messenger/README.md

 # Messenger

-This is the backend for the messaging app for the NGINX Microservices March Demo Architecture.
+This is the backend for the messaging app for the NGINX Microservices March demo architecture.

 ## Responsibility